jpartain89/Software-Install-Guides/docs/raspberry-pi/ddrescue.rst

   brew install ddrescue

-On Linux, the specific, newer and updated tool is called `GDDRescue <https://www.gnu.org/software/ddrescue/ddrescue.html>`_, since its a part of the GNU Library of Tools.
+On Linux, the specific, newer and updated tool is called `GDDRescue`_, since its a part of the GNU Library of Tools.

 So, to install on debian-based linux: